At and Away From Your Desk: Free Apps That Are Essential for Busy Educators

-Starting your day off as smooth as possible is important to getting a right start.
+Starting your day off as smooth as possible is important to get a right start.
 Here’s where a lot of organization comes into play.

 - Weather Live Free: Rain or shine, Weather live shows an animated feature on your screen anytime you check the app.
 A customized layout will keep you on track for the upcoming day.
 If you know it’s going to be a bit chilly, grab a jacket and don’t forget those lesson plans with a weather app to keep you in the know.

 - Trello: Having the ability to collaborate is a must for multiple students and educators.
 At times it can be difficult for students to arrange a get together for a group project.
 Trello bypasses this type of miscommunication by enabling students to work together through an online platform.